-a.
-They must be a stock corporation with a minimum paid-up capital of P100 million;
+- a.
+They must be a stock corporation with a minimum paid-up capital of P100 million; - b.

-b.
 They shall engage only in the business of e-money and other activities related or incidental to the business of e-money, such as money transfer/remittance.
-An existing entity engaged in activities not related to the business of e-money but wishing to act as EMI-Others must do so through a separate entity duly incorporated exclusively for such purpose;
+An existing entity engaged in activities not related to the business of e-money but wishing to act as EMI-Others must do so through a separate entity duly incorporated exclusively for such purpose; - c.

-c.
 They shall not engage in the extension of credit, unless they comply with the provisions of Subsec.
-4633N.5;

-d.
-To further protect the e-money

-the entity should have sufficient liquid assets equal to the amount of outstanding e-money issued.
+4633N.5; - d.
+To further protect the e-money holders and ensure that e-money redemptions are adequately met at all times, the entity should have sufficient liquid assets equal to the amount of outstanding e-money issued.
 The liquid assets should remain unencumbered and may take any of the following forms:

-bank deposits separately maintained for liquidity purposes;

-(2) government securities set aside for the purpose; and

-(3) such other liquid assets as the BSP may allow.
+- (1) bank deposits separately maintained for liquidity purposes; - (2) government securities set aside for the purpose; and - (3) such other liquid assets as the BSP may allow.